OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

     ```

     where `xx` is your student number.
--   From Putty: ask a teacher if needed
+-   From Windows using **putty**: live demonstration, ask a teacher if
+    needed

 2. First contact with the shell
 -------------------------------